Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 The resort has ski runs that would suit the beginner and medium level skier.
 There are only 2 ski lifts which charge 3 euros for adults and 1 euro for children for a one-way trip.

-A one day ski pass will cost 36 euros for adults and 20 euros for children.
-(Make sure to double check prices for your dates)
+A one-day ski pass will cost 36 euros for adults and 20 euros for children.
+(Make sure to double-check prices for your dates)

 Included in the price of the ski pass is a free meal at the resort’s restaurant, which is a real bonus after a hard day’s skiing.
 There is 1 ski school and facilities to hire ski equipment if you require it.

-I really enjoyed my skiing in this resort for a few factors: I could find accommodation of a high standard within my budget.
+I enjoyed my skiing in this resort for a few factors: I could find accommodation of a high standard within my budget.
 The price of the daily ski pass is also a major factor in giving this resort serious consideration.

 The best thing that I liked was the low key, uncomplicated layout of this resort.
 It’s really ideal for those beginning skiing but also offers the challenges for those at a more advanced level.